POCD: It Doesn’t Have To Be a Life Sentence

 Please contact us

-if we can help you in your efforts to find therapy for POCD here in New York.
+If we can help you in your efforts to find therapy for POCD here in New York.
 Our CBT therapists are doctoral-level psychologists.
 We also have student therapists who offer reduced-fee services.
 Our offices are in midtown Manhattan, but we offer teletherapy services to people elsewhere in New York State, New Jersey, and Florida.
 If you’re looking for therapy for POCD in another part of the country or world, please contact us — we are happy to help!

 POCD Frequently Asked Questions